Viatorus/emio/docs/API.md

 ### Scanner

-There exists a scanner for builtin types like char and integers.
-Support for other types (e.g. string, float) is planned.
+There exists scanner for builtin types like char, string and integers.
+Support for other types (e.g. float) is planned.

 Use `is_scanner_v<Type>` to check if a type is scannable.

 A scanner exists of one optional function `validate` and two mandatory functions `parse` and `scan`.
 If `validate` is not present, `parse` must validate the format string.

-A custom scanner for the class `foo` could be implemented like this:
+*Example*
 ```cpp
 struct foo {
     int x;